talitavaleria/esp-microPython/README.md

 # esp-microPython

-Some necessery and usefull information about microPython.
+Some usefull information about microPython.
 Here you'll find:

 - Examples